-ANB030 is an antibody that binds PD-1 in an agonistic manner, leading to reduced T cell activity and anti-inflammatory effects in vivo.
+Rosnilimab is an antibody that binds PD-1 in an agonistic manner, leading to reduced T cell activity and anti-inflammatory effects in vivo.
 PD-1 is a key inhibitory immune checkpoint receptor expressed by activated T cells.
 PD-1 activity contributes to downregulation of T cell mediated immune responses in healthy individuals.
 We believe insufficient PD-1 activity may be a key biological defect associated with human inflammatory diseases.
 According to a 2007 study, genetic mutations in the PD-1 pathway are associated with increased susceptibility to various inflammatory conditions.
-We hypothesize that augmenting PD-1 signaling by ANB030 treatment has the potential to broadly suppress human inflammatory diseases.
-ANB030 was developed using our proprietary antibody discovery platform.
+We hypothesize that augmenting PD-1 signaling by rosnilimab treatment has the potential to broadly suppress human inflammatory diseases.
+Rosnilimab was developed using our proprietary antibody discovery platform.
 We believe PD-1 agonist antibodies are challenging to discover due to the unique binding properties required to augment signaling through checkpoint receptors.
-ANB030 has been preclinically tested for key pharmacological properties (including binding potency, functional activity, epitope specificity, in vivo efficacy and pharmacokinetics) and manufacturability attributes (including expression and stability).
-Through translational biology, we plan to focus the clinical development of ANB030 upon certain human autoimmune diseases where PD-1 checkpoint receptor function may be under-represented.
-We have submitted an IND for ANB030 in the fourth quarter of 2019 and anticipate initiating a Phase 1 trial in the first half of 2020.
+Rosnilimab has been preclinically tested for key pharmacological properties (including binding potency, functional activity, epitope specificity, in vivo efficacy and pharmacokinetics) and manufacturability attributes (including expression and stability).
+Through translational biology, we plan to focus the clinical development of rosnilimab upon certain human autoimmune diseases where PD-1 checkpoint receptor function may be under-represented.
+We presented preclinical data for rosnilimab at the Festival of Biologics Annual Meeting in March 2020, including translational data demonstrating in vitro activity of rosnilimab in alopecia areata patient samples.